Adri14r/computer-science-class/journal.md

 9/22/23 my progress in codehs was good but sometimes it's to hard 9/27/23  my progress in codehs was good im doing Comments

+10 /6/23 it was amazing im doing zumiiii